sdiehl/wiwinwlh/tutorial.md

 denotes a set of **constraints** over the type signature.
 Each of these constraints will be in uppercase and will normally mention at least one of the type variables on the right hand side of the arrow.
-These constraints can mean many things but in the simplest from they denote that a type variable must have an implementation of a [type class](#type-classes).
+These constraints can mean many things but in the simplest form they denote that a type variable must have an implementation of a [type class](#type-classes).
 The `add` function below operates over any two similar values `x` and `y`, but these values must have a numerical interface for adding them together.